c-cube/calculon/README.md

 ### Plugins

-A plugin contains some hooks for startup and teardown (mostly for storing/loading state on disk) and a set of *commands*.
+A plugin contains a set of *commands*.
-Typically a command (see the module `Command`) is a rule that matches a IRC message with some regex, and decides whether or not to fire with a reply.
+A command is is a rule that matches a IRC message with some regex, and decides whether or not to fire with a reply.
+They are defined in the module `Command`.

 For instance, the following module will reply to messages starting with `!hello` by replying `"hello <sender>"`.
 This is a simple